-As of March 9 2021 the Biden Administration has granted TPS to one more country, Venezuela.
+As of March 9 2021 the Biden Administration grants TPS to one more country, Venezuela.
 Which could benefit about 320,000 Venezuelan Immigrants in the U.S.

-Known as TPS or Temporary Protected Status, it grants temporary status to asylum seekers who qualify from countries like Somalia, Yemen, El Salvador, Sudan, Syria, South Sudan, Honduras, Nicaragua, Haiti, Nepal and Liberia.
-The Biden administration has now included Venezuelans as nationals eligible for TPS.
+Known as TPS or Temporary Protected Status, it grants temporary status to asylum seekers who qualify from countries like Somalia, Yemen, El Salvador, Sudan, Syria, South Sudan, Honduras, Nicaragua, Haiti, Nepal, and Liberia.
+The Biden administration now includes Venezuelans as nationals eligible for TPS.
 However not every citizen or resident from Venezuela is eligible to apply.